BUTLER TOWNSHIP FIRE DEPARTMENT

-The Butler Township Fire Department operates from two staffed fire stations with a combination of full-time, part-time, and volunteer personnel.
+The Butler Township Fire Department operates from two staffed fire stations with a combination of full-time and part-time personnel.
 The department provides fire suppression, emergency medical, rescue, fire prevention, and other services for the community.
 The department is committed to providing township residents with quality services and modern equipment.
-New technologies and techniques are continually evaluated – and instituted, when appropriate – to maintain a thoroughly modern department.
-Successful completion of ongoing training is required for all personnel.

 The fire department of Butler Township was founded in 1895.
 The department consisted of a ladder truck that was a converted buggy with four homemade ladders and about 20 buckets.
 The department added a hand drawn chemical truck to the fleet in 1910.